Stanley Robinson (numismatist)

-Sir Edward Stanley Gotch Robinson, FBA (1887–1976), usually known as (Sir) Stanley Robinson, was a numismatist, specializing in Greek and Roman coins.
-He was Keeper of the Department of Coins and Medals at the British Museum.
+Sir Edward Stanley Gotch Robinson, FBA (1887–1976), usually known as Sir Stanley Robinson, was a numismatist specializing in Greek and Roman coins.
+He served as Keeper of the Department of Coins and Medals at the British Museum.

 Biography

 Robinson studied at Clifton College, Bristol, and Christ Church, Oxford.
-He joined the British School in Athens, 1910–11, and then the Department of Coins and Medals at the British Museum in 1912.
-He enlisted in the army in 1914, but was wounded in combat in France, and, after a stint at the Home Office, returned to the British Museum, eventually becoming Deputy Keeper in 1936, and Keeper (Head) of the Department, 1949–52.
+He joined the British School in Athens from 1910 to 1911, and subsequently worked at the Department of Coins and Medals at the British Museum starting in 1912.
+He enlisted in the army in 1914 but was wounded in combat in France.
+After a period at the Home Office, he returned to the British Museum and eventually became Deputy Keeper in 1936.
+In 1949, he assumed the position of Keeper (Head) of the Department, serving until 1952.
 He was then appointed Reader in Numismatics, at the University of Oxford, and advised art collector Calouste Gulbenkian on his numismatic collection which is now on display in the Calouste Gulbenkian Museum.
-He retired in 1955, but continued to advise in the Heberden Coin Room at the Ashmolean Museum, Oxford, to which he endowed his own collection in 1964.
-The ESG Robinson Trust continues to support numismatics.
+He retired in 1955, but continued to offer his expertise as an advisor in the Heberden Coin Room at the Ashmolean Museum, Oxford, to which he endowed his own collection in 1964.
+The ESG Robinson Trust remains active in supporting the field of numismatics.

 He married Pamela Horsley in 1917.